Embedded Graph Convolutional Networks for Real-Time Event Data Processing on SoC FPGAs: Introduction

-Although event cameras have numerous advantages, the main problem is the efficient processing of the event stream.
-Computer vision methods developed over the last 60 years for frame cameras are not suitable for sparse spatio-temporal point clouds.
+As highlighted above, event cameras have many advantages, especially for applications in dynamic environments for mobile robotics.
+However, efficient processing of the resulting asynchronous event stream remains challenging.
+Computer vision methods developed over the last 70 years for frame cameras are not suitable for sparse spatio-temporal point clouds.
 Therefore, several approaches to this problem have been proposed.
-The simplest method is to project the event data onto a~two-dimensional plane in order to create a~pseudo-frame, similar to the one obtained from a~traditional camera \cite{afshar2020event}.
-This allows the direct application of classical methods and convolutional neural networks (CNNs) \cite{6981783, perot2020learning}.
-However, this approach requires an aggregation of events over a~given time interval resulting in lost high temporal resolution and generation of redundant pixels without key information.
-Therefore, recent research focuses on modifications to frame-based methods aimed at exploiting the sparsity of data \cite{chen2022ecsnet, messikommer2020event}.
-In addition, an increasing number of works propose to process events in their original form.
+The simplest method is to project the event data onto a~two-dimensional plane in order to create a~pseudo-frame (often called an event-frame), similar to the one obtained from a~traditional camera \cite{afshar2020event}.
+This allows the almost direct application of classical methods and convolutional neural networks (CNNs) \cite{6981783, perot2020learning}.
+However, this approach requires the aggregation of events over a~fixed time window, which introduces information loss (especially high temporal resolution), generation of redundant pixels, and higher latency.
+Therefore, recent research has focused on processing events in their original sparse form.

-One approach is the use of spiking neural networks (SNNs).
-This method, also inspired by biology, is not yet widely used, due to the difficulty to train such models, but is gaining popularity for certain applications \cite{gehrig2020event, cordone2021learning, liu2023motion}.

-An alternative approach are graph neural networks (GNNs), which process event data through a~graph representation.
-In such a~structure, individual events are represented as vertices, while the edges connecting these vertices correspond to their relationships.
-This allows the data to be represented as sparse clouds of vertices in spatio-temporal space, enabling the use of standard learning mechanisms such as backpropagation, thus facilitating the training process compared to SNNs \cite{wang2019space, bi2019graph, mitrokhin2020learning}.
-In addition, recent research indicates that such graphs can be updated asynchronously, thus reducing the number of operations processed for a~single event \cite{li2021graph, schaefer2022aegnn, gehrig2022pushing}.
+{One recent approach is to use graph neural networks (GNNs) through a~generation of a~graph representation.
+In such a~structure, individual events are represented as vertices, while the edges connecting these vertices correspond to their local relationships.
+As a~consequence, the data represented as a~sparse cloud of vertices in spatio-temporal space can be processed efficiently with a~graph neural network.
+In addition, recent research \cite{li2021graph, schaefer2022aegnn, gehrig2022pushing} indicates that such graphs can be generated and updated asynchronously, thus not only reducing the number of operations for a~single event, but also limiting the latency of data processing.}